 Ranch Salt Potatoes are even Better!

 So take all those above reasons for why salt potatoes are amazing and then add traditional ranch flavoring.
-Melted butter and the dried ranch dressing mix just put it over the top for more flavor without taking away from the crisp skin that salt potatoes have.
+Melted butter and the dried ranch dressing mix are drizzled over the top for more flavor without taking away from the crisp skin that salt potatoes have.
 This adds a bit of tang from the buttermilk and earthiness of the dried onions and herbs that are in the ranch seasoning.
 This is hands down the best mini potato recipe you can make in the Instant Pot.

 Making the Best Instant Pot Salt Potatoes is Easy

 Creamy on the inside and drenched in butter ranch seasoning make for the best salt potatoes you have ever had.
 Easy to make thanks to the Instant Pot.
 You only need a few ingredients to make these and several things you probably already have in your home.

 If your family likes ranch dressing or ranch dip, you probably already have the packets or the big container of the ranch seasoning.
 If not, you will be buying these more often once you get addicted to these potatoes.
 Fresh chives are optional but we love having them on these plus it adds a pop of color and freshness.
 These Instant Pot baby potatoes are so quick and easy to make plus they are packed full of flavor with just a few simple ingredients.

 What Kind of Potatoes Work for Salt Potatoes

 You will want 3 pounds of small baby potatoes for this pressure cooker recipe.
 You can use whatever are your favorite as long as they are small or bite-sized.
 This recipe makes the best Instant Pot mini potatoes.
 The kinds of potatoes we have used and find work great are the following:

 - Yukon Gold